Concurrent Alcohol and Norco Abuse

 Teen Drinking and Norco Abuse

-Talk to your teens if you have any suspicions and bring them to a treatment facility right away.
-Prescription drug abuse is a growing problem among youth, but a long, healthy life is possible when you get help now.
-To find out how to get help, call 1-888-744-0069Who Answers? now.
+Talk to your teen if you have any suspicions and bring them to a treatment facility right away.
+Prescription drug misuse is a growing problem among the youth, but a long, healthy life is possible when you get help now.
+To find the treatment you need, call for free at now.

 Resources, Articles and More Information

-You can learn more about the dangers of combining Norco with alcohol in the following articles:
+You can learn more about Norco and alcohol use in the following articles:

 Find support, talk to others, and share your story today at our community forum.